Portfolio Optimization Using Monte Carlo Simulation

 6 min read

-By Mandeep Kaur
+By Mohak Pachisia & Mandeep Kaur

-In the previous blog of this series, we saw how to compute the mean and the risk (or standard deviation) of a portfolio containing 'n' number of stocks, each stock 'i' having a weight of 'wi'.
+In the previous blog of this series, we saw how to compute the mean and the risk (or standard deviation) of a portfolio containing 'n' number of stocks, each stock 'i ' having a weight of 'wi'.

 Conditions of Portfolio Optimization